blongworth/python-oceanography-lesson/_episodes/13-putting-it-all-together.md

 ~~~
 {: .output}

+## Navigating the vast universe of python vizualization tools

+"The [PyViz.org](https://pyviz.org/) website is an open platform for helping users decide on the best open-source (OSS) Python data visualization tools for their purposes, with links, overviews, comparisons, and examples."

 ## Matplotlib package

 [Matplotlib](https://matplotlib.org/) is a Python package that is widely used throughout the scientific Python community to create high-quality and publication-ready graphics.
 It supports a wide range of raster and vector graphics formats including PNG, PostScript, EPS, PDF and SVG.